-- D. Reviews and signs off on all reports, case notes, and communications. - E. Develops and maintains a respectful and collaborative supervisory relationship within the power differential. - F. Practices effective supervision that includes describing supervisor's theoretical orientations for supervision and therapy, and maintaining a distinction between supervision and psychotherapy. - G. Assists the supervisee in setting and attaining goals. - H. Provides feedback anchored in supervisee training goals, objectives and competencies. - I. Provides ongoing formative and end of supervisory relationship summative evaluation on forms available at \\\\\\ (website or training manual). - J. Informs supervisee when the supervisee is not meeting competence criteria for successful completion of the training experience, and implements remedial steps to assist the supervisee's development.
-Guidelines for processes that may be implemented should competencies not be achieved are available at (website or training manual). - K. Discloses training, licensure including number and state(s), areas of specialty and special expertise, previous supervision training and experience, and areas in which he/she has previously supervised. - L. Reschedules sessions to adhere to the legal standard and the requirements of this contract if the supervisor must cancel or miss a supervision session. - M. Maintains documentation of the clinical supervision and services provided. - N. If the supervisor determines that a case is beyond the supervisee's competence, the supervisor may join the supervisee as co-therapist or may transfer a case to another therapist, as determined by the supervisor to be in the best interest of the patient.
+- E. Develops and maintains a respectful and collaborative supervisory relationship. - F. Practices effective supervision that includes describing supervisor's theoretical approach to supervision and service delivery. - G. Assists the supervisee in setting and attaining goals. - H. Provides feedback anchored in supervisee training goals, objectives and competencies. - I. Provides ongoing formative and summative evaluation. - J. Informs supervisee when the supervisee is not meeting competence criteria for successful completion of the training experience and implements remedial steps to assist the supervisee's development. - K. Maintains documentation of the supervision and services provided. - L. If the supervisor determines that the intervention is beyond the supervisee's competence, the supervisor may assist the supervisee or may transfer a the intervention to another provider, as determined by the supervisor to be in the best interest of the client.